KKGo-Software-engineering/workshop-summer/Backlog.md

 - Response 200 OK with the summary balance of income and expenses.
 - should handle any error and response appropriate error message and status code.

-## Story 11: As a User, I want to edit an expense so that I can edit it from my records.
+## Story 11: As a Spender, I want to edit an expense so that I can edit it from my records.

 Acceptance Criteria:
-- The user can edit an expense by providing the date, amount, category, and image URL.
+- The spender can edit an expense by providing the date, amount, category, and image URL.
 - The expense is updated in the database.
-- The user receives a success message after the expense is updated.
+- The spender receives a success message after the expense is updated.

 Technical Requirements:
 - REST API to edit an expense.